-Air conditioners are often installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are usually placed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 - An overheated compressor.